Why Do Gay Men Have Problems Forming Long-Term Intimate Relationships?

 Clinton: Oh, my goodness.
 We would.
 I often feel really sad about the situation, because I don’t know about you, but I work with a lot of single gay men, and a lot of them are very lonely.
 They’re certainly things that go through my practice around loneliness, or difficulty to find partners that are interested in long-term relationships, and commitment, being in a committed relationship.

-I think there’s probably so many different reasons for it, but primarily when I reflect on this question it really comes back to that on some level all of us as gay men are injured in some way.
+I think there are probably so many different reasons for it, but primarily when I reflect on this question it really comes back to that on some level all of us as gay men are injured in some way.
 We’ve been injured through the process of growing up gay in a predominantly straight world, and I think it’s through being injured that we can have a lot of difficulty in forming intimate relationships, because part of the struggle of growing up different, having to hide your sexuality, having to be someone and try to be someone different from who you really are, really starts to affect your trust in people and your ability to open your heart and be fully ho you are with someone else, which, of course, is the basic building blocks of any intimate relationship.

 Brian: Absolutely.
 We don’t have a template, or a role model, or a socialization process for how to relate with other as intimate partners as our heterosexual counterparts do, so it makes it really challenging.

 Clinton: That’s a great point.
 Yes.
 I don’t know anyone who grew up with really positive gay role models, and role models of gay couples.
-Hopefully that’s changing, because I’ve certainly seen in Sydney that many of my friends are forming long term positive relationships.
+Hopefully, that’s changing, because I’ve certainly seen in Sydney that many of my friends are forming long-term positive relationships.
 Now they’re starting to have babies.
 It’s a wonderful change, and I’m hoping that the younger generation can see these people as role models.

 Brian: Right.
 And I think, too, because of the fact that there haven’t been any role models, I think it’s been difficult for many of us to develop the relationship skills that are necessary to make a relationship last over the long haul.

 Clinton: Yes.
 That’s another good point.
 I think what I certainly see is a lot of gay men treat relationships as if they’re disposable.
-That they’re easy come, easy go.
+That they’re easy to come, easy go.
 I don’t need to invest myself in this relationship.
 I can discard it if it doesn’t really work for me.
 I can quickly move on and get someone else.

 So, there’s this sense of just not really wanting to work through the difficult stuff.
 And then things start to get challenging.
-It’s just easier to move on, and I think that’s really sad, because a lot of gay couples aren’t discovering the joys of deepening into a long-term relationship.
+It’s just easier to move on, and I think that’s really sad because a lot of gay couples aren’t discovering the joys of deepening into a long-term relationship.

 Brian: Right.
 And why do you think that that is?

 Clinton: That’s a great question.
 I wish I knew the answer to that as well.
-I think that one of the things that comes to mind for me is perfectionism.
+I think that one of the things that come to mind for me is perfectionism.
 I see a lot of gay men that have characteristics of perfectionists, meaning that they strive to be perfect in so many areas of their lives.
 To have a great job, earn lots of money.
 Have a flawless body.
 Be super fit.
 Change their looks or try to improve their appearance.

 And if something is not perfect in their relationship, there seems to be this approach of, “Oh, it doesn’t really work for me.
 I’m not completely happy, so I’m just going to find something better.
 The grass is always greener.”
 I don’t know.
 Do you see that?

 Brian: Right.
 Absolutely.
-That’s a real big issue, and it causes a lot of loneliness and pain, and actually I see this a lot in my own practice, too.
+That’s a real big issue, and it causes a lot of loneliness and pain, and actually, I see this a lot in my own practice, too.
 I agree, too.
 I’m not exactly sure what the exact reason for it is, but I think it really goes down to what you were saying earlier with the fact that on some level we all have a little bit of wounding or injury that really hurts our self-esteem in a lot of respects, and that may feed into that whole perfectionism that you were talking about.

 Clinton: Yes.
 I think so.
 I think, also, I’m seeing with the rise of apps and online dating, and certainly the hook-up sites, which is really big here in Australia.
 I imagine they are where you are.